anton-rs/kona/book/src/sdk/fpvm-backend.md

 ### `kona-common`

 `kona-common` implements raw syscall dispatch, a default global memory allocator, and a blocking async runtime.
-`kona-common` rely on a minified linux backend to function, supporting only the syscalls required to implement the [PreimageOracle ABI][preimage-specs] (`read`, `write`, `exit_group`).
+`kona-common` relies on a minimal linux backend to function, supporting only the syscalls required to implement the [PreimageOracle ABI][preimage-specs] (`read`, `write`, `exit_group`).

 These syscalls are exposed to the user through the `io` module directly, with each supported platform implementing the